aa1024/sphinxQ/README.md

 Here are some tags that can be used in the code as comments and it will be automatically parsed and included in the documents.

 @package
+Logical group name

 @desc
+Explanation of the function , package, paramaters etc. it will be used as paragraph when the documents are generated.

 @function